mikeal/centerless/README.md

 identifier (center).

-If there's a means of cryptographic verification between formats, then centerless can be used to treat them equally.
-As long as the resulting proofs match data from different encodings, addresses, and locations can be mixed and matched.
+If there's a means of cryptographic verification between formats, then centerless can treat them equally.
+As long as the resulting proofs match, the data from different encodings, addresses, and locations can be mixed and matched.

 All data, everywhere on the Internet, using any transport (HTTP, FTP,